smarter-sh/smarter/docs/source/smarter-framework/react-integration.rst

 Smarter implements a robust strategy for integrating React components into Django template-based web pages.
 At a high level, the strategy involves:

-1. **Vite**: Smarter uses Vite.js to build and bundle our React components, emphasizing simplicity.
-That is, we have a strong bias towards using Vite's defaults.
+1. **Vite**: Smarter uses Vite.js to build and bundle React components, emphasizing simplicity.
+That is, Smarter has a strong bias towards using Vite's defaults.
 Smarter's Vite configuration works for all of a.)
 React development, b.)
 Django development, and c.) production builds.
 No configuration changes are needed.
-Key aspects of our Vite configuration include:
+Key aspects of the Vite configuration include:

     - **Single Entry Point**: Smarter has a single entry point for all React components.